Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Results

 For this purpose, in this subsection, we normalize the amplitude of the SGWB for all the models to be the same at $f=10$ Hz, roughly the frequency of the best sensitivity of ET.
 In this case, the merger rate of PBHs is lower than the one used in the previous subsection and cannot explain the merger rate of observed BBHs.
 Thus, we consider the situation where the LVK rate is essentially explained by ABHs and PBHs only give a subdominant contribution.
 We note that the normalization of PBH merger rate has nothing to do with the fraction of CDM as our merger rate model described in Eq.~\eqref{eq:tauz} depends on the combination $R_{\rm clust} f_{\rm PBH}^{\rm tot\,\,2}$, which is the known degeneracy between clustering and abundance of PBHs~\citep{Raidal:2017mfl,Clesse:2020ghq,Vaskonen:2019jpv,Young:2019gfc,Trashorras:2020mwn,Atal:2020igj,DeLuca:2020jug}.

-The plot on the right panel of Fig.~\ref{fig:Omega_amplitude} shows that this might be the case.
-Indeed, even if the backgrounds produced from PBHs have much smaller amplitudes than those in Fig.~\ref{fig:omega}, their duty cycle is still larger than that of ABHs.
-Projected constraints on the total duty cycle $\xi$ using the sensitivity of AdvLIGO~\citep{Smith:2020lkj} seem to suggest that the error on $\xi$ could still be of an order of magnitude, which is roughly the difference between that of ABHs ($\xi_{\rm ET}=1.1\times10^{-2}$) and of LN PBHs ($\xi_{\rm ET}=9.6\times10^{-2}$) shown in the right panel of Fig.~\ref{fig:Omega_amplitude}.
-Nevertheless, the size of the error will be reduced with the next generation of ground-based detectors such as ET, suggesting that we may be able to tell apart the astrophysical and primordial channels for the formation of BHs.
+The plot on the right panel of Fig.~\ref{fig:Omega_amplitude} shows that, indeed, we could pin down the source of the background by looking at its duty cycle.
+We see that, even if the backgrounds produced from PBHs have amplitudes smaller than those in Fig.~\ref{fig:omega}, as we lowered $\Omega_{\rm GW}$ to match the one from ABHs at $f=10$ Hz, their duty cycle is still larger than that of ABHs, and we find an order of magnitude difference between the total duty cycle of ABHs ($\xi_{\rm ET}=2.2\times10^{-3}$) and of LN PBHs ($\xi_{\rm ET}=0.10$).
+Previous studies~\citep{Smith:2017vfk,Yamamoto:2022kuh} have simulated the parameter estimation of the non-Gaussian background and showed that the error on $\xi$ could be $10-20\%$ if the background is detected with a certain SNR.
+Thanks to the large difference between the scenarios scenarios we considered, even if we take into account uncertainties that could affect the estimation of the duty cycle, such as glitch noise, we could still expect the next generation of ground-based detectors to tell apart the astrophysical and primordial channels for the formation of BHs.

-We end by noting that in the case of the TH model, we have $\dd D/\dd f$, which indicates that the background is always in the continuous regimes and, restricting to this model, standard cross-correlation searches for the SGWB are already adequate to place constraints on this specific model.
+We end by noting that in the case of the TH model, we have $\dd D/\dd f\gg1$, which indicates that the background is always in the continuous regimes and, restricting to this model, standard cross-correlation searches for the SGWB are already adequate to place constraints on this specific model.
 LN PBHs, on the other hand, may require adopting more sophisticated analysis techniques to take into account their popcorn nature correctly.